A Short History of our Club

 Cambridge Tennis Club was founded in 1926 and has been serving Cambridge as a not-for-profit club ever since.
 With four lit clay courts and a comfortable clubhouse, the club has a long and storied past.
 Until 1974, the club was called Galt Tennis Club.
 In that year, the towns of Galt, Preston, and Hespeler were amalgamated.
 The club executive at that time decided to name the club after the newly formed city - Cambridge.

 In 2013 we became incorporated as a not-for-profit corporation.
 The objective of incorporation is to pursue grants, such as the Trillium grant.
-We routinely apply for and receive annual city of Cambridge grant funding.
+We routinely apply for and receive annual City of Cambridge grant funding.
+Additionally, we receive funding through the Cambridge Gaming and Bingo Association.
+Each month, several CTC members volunteer their services at Bingo events.
+In return we receive funding specifically for junior tennis development.

 Our har tru courts are reconditioned every year and you will find them a premium playing surface, allowing sliding if needed.
 Bounces are more predictable and slower than their hard court counterpart.
 We are so proud of our courts, we created a page on them Anatomy of Har Tru Courts.